marklit/adsb_json/README.md

 ## Upgrading Dependencies

-This project uses DuckDB which has had significant improvements between each of its releases.
-These releases happen every few weeks to months so it is worth keeping it, as well as the other dependencies, up to date.

 If you already have a virtual environment installed then every few weeks, run the following to update the dependencies.

 ```bash